james-tate/two_comp/README.md

 # two_comp
-A library for converting numbers to twos complement values
+A library for converting integer numbers to twos complement values

 ## Example usage